 Anime & Manga

-- One Piece has "Cat Burglar Nami" - which is everyone who knows Nami comparing her to a cat that's ultimately kind when it suits her but mostly selfish.
+- There's "Cat Burglar Nami" — which is everyone who knows Nami comparing her to a cat that's ultimately kind when it suits her but mostly selfish.
 This is played up a lot at first and then dropped as the story goes on.

 - The cursed Souma family in Fruits Basket - in this case each of the Soumas' personalities follow the character traits specific to their Zodiac sign, e.g. Yuki the Rat is an intelligent leader, Rin the Horse is fiercely independent, etc.